-On March 6, 2008, the Board of Directors of the Corporation approved an Amended and Restated Shareholder Rights Plan Agreement, which was subsequently ratified by the Corporation's shareholders on May 1, 2008.
-This agreement was filed under the Corporation's SEDAR profile on May 14, 2008.
+On March 6, 2008, the Board of Directors of the Corporation approved an Amended and Restated Shareholder Rights Plan Agreement, which was subsequently ratified by the Corporation's shareholders on May 1, 2008 and filed under the Corporation's SEDAR profile on May 14, 2008.
+The Corporation subsequently entered into an Amended and Restated Shareholder Rights Plan Agreement dated as of March 4, 2011, with Computershare Investor Services Inc. as rights agent, which agreement is subject to ratification at the Corporation's annual meeting of the shareholders to be held on May 5, 2011.